nervosnetwork/ckb-script-error-codes/README.md

 }
 ```

 The corresponding error codes page is `by-type-hash/0xab..ef.md`.
+Pay attention that the prefix `0x` is not included in the file name.

 ## Error Code Anchors